 This is not entirely true because many businesses will use paid search to promote branding campaigns.
 But if your focus is conversions, then clicks and impressions don’t mean much.
 We will count inbound calls generated from paid search as conversions here too…

-As a business owner, it is your duty, after an ample evaluation period, to take a hard look at return on ad spend.
-How much are you getting in return for you spend on that keyword.
+As a business owner, it is your duty, after an ample evaluation period, to take a hard look at the return on ad spend.
+How much are you getting in return for your spend on that keyword?
 If your conversion is worth $300 in profit, but it cost you $700 in clicks to get the business, you must fix the model.
 This doesn’t always mean getting out right away, but it does mean working on the account in some way to increase profitability.